-Barbara Powley, non-executive Director.
-Appointed as a non-executive Director on 18 September 2018.
+Barbara Powley, Appointed as a non-executive Director on 18 September 2018.
 Barbara Powley is a chartered accountant with over 30 years' experience in the investment trust industry.
-Prior to her retirement in March 2018 she was a director in BlackRock's closed-ended funds team from 2005 with responsibility for the oversight and administration of BlackRock's stable of investment trusts.
+Prior to her retirement in March 2018 she was a director in BlackRock's closedended funds team from 2005 with responsibility for the oversight and administration of BlackRock's stable of investment trusts.
 From 1996 to 2005, she had a similar role at Fidelity.
 Barbara graduated from the University of York with a degree in Mathematics and Economics.
+On 18 November 2020, Barbara was appointed as non-executive Director of Montanaro UK Smaller Companies Investment Trust plc.
 She brings to the Board her extensive knowledge of the investment trust sector and its regulatory requirements.

-The Directors are pleased to present the Annual Report and Financial Statements for the period ended 31 December 2019.
+The Directors are pleased to present the Annual Report and audited Financial Statements for the year ended 31 December 2020.

 In accordance with the Companies Act 2006 (as amended), the Listing Rules and the Disclosure Guidance and Transparency Rules, the Corporate Governance Statement, Directors' Remuneration Report, Report from the Audit Committee and the Statement of Directors' Responsibilities should be read in conjunction with one another and the Strategic Report.
 As permitted by legislation, some of the matters normally included in the Directors' Report have instead been included in the Strategic Report, as the Board considers them to be of strategic importance.
-Therefore, a review of the business of the Company, recent events and outlook can be found on pages 6 to 7 and information regarding environmental, social and governance issues can be found on pages 18 to 23.
+Therefore, a review of the business of the Company, recent events and outlook can be found on pages 6 to 8 and information regarding environmental, social and governance issues can be found on page 33.